neylonmc/Note-Taker-Express/README.md

   <img src="./public/assets/images/note.gif" alt="gif of deployed app">
   The user can add as many notes as they would like.
 If they do not want a note anymore, they can simply hit the "trash" button to delete the note.
   <img src="./public/assets/images/delete.gif" alt="gif of deployed app">
-  If they wish to view a note they have save, they simply click on the note and its contents will appear in the main section.
+  If they wish to view a note they have saved, the user will simply click on the note and its contents will appear in the main section.

 ## License
   [![License](https://img.shields.io/badge/License-MIT%202.0-blue.svg)](https://opensource.org/licenses/MIT)